ryjfgjl/DiLuConverter/README.md

 * Append: just insert data into table(table needs exist in the database), according to table name + column name to match, only import data in matched column to the matched table, unmatched column will be ignored

+* Merge: based on the primary keys on the table, delete then insert.

 ### Advanced：
   #### Encoding of CSV：
     Tools can auto-detect encoding of csv files(default),